nmolaei7878/NoteBook/README.md

     - 1 read from local then check the server.
     - 2 read from server then add to cache use it in offline mode.

- - lazy loding & code splitting ( both routes and components ).
+ - lazy loding & code splitting ( both routes and components ) using Suspense.
  - preload components you will need after something.
  - analayze bundle size with webpack BundleAnalayzerPlugin (visualize bundles)
  - if you are using library import functionality from them with named export